Beginning teachers

 Eligibility

-Registration is open to teachers in their first two years of classroom teaching and to teachers new to teaching in Alberta.
+Registration is open to teachers in their first two years of classroom teaching who have not previously attended the conference and those teachers new to teaching in the province.

 Teachers in charter, federal and private schools must be associate members of the ATA to attend.
 Find out how to become an associate member.